Yves Rodier: Style

 While in his version of Tintin and Alph-Art some panels were simply copied from Hergé's albums (especially from "Coke en Stock"), Rodier, encouraged by Bob de Moor, tried to make his own drawings.
 In his series Simon Nian, Rodier uses the style of the illustrator Maurice Tillieux.

 Relationship with Bob de Moor

-Yves Rodier recounted his first meeting with Bob de Moor in an interview in 2014: "...
+Rodier recounted his first meeting with Bob de Moor in an interview in 2014: "...
 Bob and me met at the 'Festival BD' in Brossard, near Montréal, in September 1991.
 We had already corresponded a few times before, regarding my version of "Alph-Art" which I was drawing at the time.
 More specifically, I had asked him a few technical precisions, the type of pens that he used, etc..."
 De Moor was enthusiastic about Rodier's drawings (he called Alph-Art "utopian").
 Rodier had a good relationship with De Moor, until his death in August 1992.